 This organization has underwritten the cost of bringing past and present Olympic parties together, a contribution that deserves acknowledgement.”

 Jon Gordon, Deputy Chief (Ret.)
-Atlanta Police Department (in: “Protecting the Games: Law Enforcement’s Olympic Legacy of Information Sharing.”
-INPUBLICSAFETY, American Military University, January 30, 2014)
+Atlanta Police Department, American Military University (in: “Protecting the Games: Law Enforcement’s Olympic Legacy of Information Sharing.”
+IN PUBLIC SAFETY, January 30, 2014)